 The year 1999 marked a very special date for Bryan’s Fuel as they celebrated 75 years of supplying quality products and services to Orangeville and the surrounding communities.
 One year later, Bryan’s Fuel diversified their product offering by introducing propane and equipment.
 To date, that venture has grown to become an integral part of Bryan’s Fuel.

 In 2007, Greg retired and Roy carried on the family tradition.
 Since 2007, Bryan’s Fuel has continued to grow as they service customers in Orangeville and beyond.
-After finishing his degree at Acadia University, Roy’s son Graham joined the team as Service Manager in 2014.
-Graham is proud to be the 4th generation to join the team.
+In 2014, Roy’s son Graham joined the team as Service Manager and is currently the Sales Manager.
+Laura joined her Father and Brother in 2018 as the Marketing Manager.
+Graham and Laura are proud to be the 4th generation of Bryan’s to carry on the family business.